csaden/csaden.github.io/HackReactor/_posts/2015-07-25-Persistence.md

 {% endhighlight %}

 The first hour or so of our time, however, was focused on learning SQL (structure query language) which makes use of relational tables.
-You can learn more about relational databases and mysql [here](http://www.sitepoint.com/getting-started-mysql/).
+You can learn more about relational databases and mySQL [here](http://www.sitepoint.com/getting-started-mysql/).
 We needed to hook up our chatterbox server to a "chat" database so that message and user data would persist for our application.

 In a previous sprint, we built a chatterbox server that made use of temporary storage that reset each time the server started.
 This time around we were given server code, which used express.js.
 My pair and I stumbled our way through understanding the code we were given.
 It took a solid two hours or more to eventually figure out how the server made use of controllers and models to handle requests and responses for the client.
 We talked and discussed what we thought was happening, and then eventually code started to click as we were able to describe the desire functionality of the code we needed to write.